2 books in one!

 The photographs are also strongly composed and clearly printed with bright strong colours to increase the appeal to visual readers.
 Readers can explore how photographs are used to convey messages.

-10% of sales donated to the Indigenous Literacy Foundation where your donation helps provide books and literacy programs to remote communities where they are needed most.
+$1 from each book sale is donated to the Indigenous Literacy Foundation where your donation helps provide books and literacy programs to remote communities where they are needed most.